Neutron-Diffraction Measurements of an Antiferromagnetic Semiconducting Phase in the Vicinity of the High-Temperature Superconducting State of K$_x$Fe$_{2-y}$Se$_2$

-In summary, our neutron diffraction data strongly suggest that the parent compound of the K-Fe-Se superconductor is a semiconductor with a simple stripe type antiferromagnetic order and a rhombus iron vacancy order in the background of the $122$ type structure (Fig. 2a and 2b).
-The magnetic structure, iron vacancy structure and magnetic moment ($\sim 2.8$ $\mu_B$) of K$_{0.85}$Fe$_{1.54}$Se$_2$ are consistent with first principle calculations that suggest a band semiconducting ground state in this system \cite{xiang}.
-We also show that the superconductivity is induced with increasing iron and potassium concentrations which suppress the AF order and iron vacancy order, resulting in a phase diagram quite similar to those of other high $T_c$ superconductors.
-These results are in agreement with the ARPES measurements which suggested that the superconductivity can be obtained by electron doping the semiconducting phase \cite {donglai1}.

-The discovery of a band semiconducting AF parent compound of high $T_c$ superconductor has profound implications.
-Clearly, a naive Fermi surface nesting picture is not applicable for this system.
-Ref.\cite{xiang} suggests the semiconducting antiferromagnet can be viewed at the atomic level as due to the exchange interactions bridged by Se between Fe local moments.
-We also notice that the magnetic moment ($2.8$ $\mu_B$) and Neel temperature ($280$ K) of semiconducting K$_{0.85}$Fe$_{1.54}$Se$_2$ are much higher than those of 122 iron pnictides \cite{johnston}.
+In summary, we have discovered a semiconducting antiferromagnetic phase (K$_{0.85}$Fe$_{1.54}$Se$_2$) with a rhombus iron vacancy order in the background of the $122$-type structure Fig. \hyperref[fig2]{2(a)} and \hyperref[fig2]{2(b)}].
+The magnetic structure, iron vacancy structure, and magnetic moment ($\sim 2.8$ $\mu_B$) of K$_{0.85}$Fe$_{1.54}$Se$_2$ are consistent with first principle calculations that suggest a band semiconducting ground state in this system \cite{xiang}.
+Based on the fact that this new magnetic phase is completely suppressed in the superconducting sample as well as the explicit change in the composition in going from the semiconducting antiferromagnetic to superconducting sample, we conjecture that the superconducting state is derived from the newly discovered magnetic phase upon electron doping.
+The discovery of a band semiconducting antiferromagnet bordering high $T_c$ superconductivity has profound implications.
+Clearly, a naive Fermi surface nesting picture for the magnetism is not applicable for this system.
+Reference \cite{xiang} suggests that the semiconducting antiferromagnetism can be viewed at the atomic level due to the exchange interactions bridged by Se between Fe local moments.
+We also notice that the magnetic moment ($2.8$ $\mu_B$) and $\mathrm{N\acute{e}el}$ temperature ($280$ K) of semiconducting K$_{0.85}$Fe$_{1.54}$Se$_2$ are much higher than those of the 122 iron pnictides \cite{johnston}.
 This suggests that correlation physics plays a larger part in the magnetism for this system.
 The large magnetic moment in A$_x$Fe$_{2-y}$Se$_2$ may also explain why the magnetic resonance intensity in phase-separated Rb$_x$Fe$_{2-y}$Se$_2$ is comparable to that of the phase pure superconductor BaFe$_{2-x}$Ni$_x$As$_2$ \cite{keimer,chi}.
+The fact that this new phase exhibits the same magnetic structure as the parent compounds of other pnictides raises the possibility that the same magnetic fluctuations give rise to Cooper pairing, despite the mismatch of the magnetic wave vector and the fermiology in the normal state \cite{johnston,donglai,zhou,ding,donglai1}.
 In any case, the semiconducting antiferromagnet we discovered in this work interpolates between the antiferromagnetic Mott insulator of the cuprates and the antiferromagnetic semimetal of the iron pnictides.
-It might open a new window for finding new high $T_c$ superconductors.
+It might open a new window for finding new magnetic high $T_c$ superconductors.